pellcorp/creality-wiki/docs/btteddy.md

 | **Default**  | <https://www.printables.com/model/1012524-btteddy-creality-k1-k1c-k1-max-mount> |
 | **Pellcorp** | <https://www.printables.com/model/965667-wip-k1-btt-eddy-rear-mount-v4>         |

+### Nozzle Offset

+!!! warn

+    If you use a different probe mount you must make sure the bottom of the btt eddy is between 2.5mm and 3mm from the tip of the nozzle, so if the nozzle is touching the bed (when both are cold), the bottom of the eddy should be at least 2.5mm above the bed and no more than 3mm.

 ### K1M vs K1/K1C/K1SE

+!!! info

     On a K1M you can use the lidar cable either directly by repinning it, or via the pass through lidar port on the toolhead.
 However you cannot use the lidar port on the toolhead for K1, K1C or K1SE.
 The reason this does not work is because for Lidar on the K1M creality actually routes a completely separate USB cable from the mainboard.

 ## BTT Eddy Firmware

 !!! warning

-    It is assumed that you have flashed your eddy with the firmware from <https://github.com/pellcorp/klipper/blob/master/fw/K1/btteddy.uf2>
-    **before** starting the installation!!!
+    It is assumed that you have flashed your eddy with the firmware from <https://github.com/pellcorp/klipper/blob/master/fw/K1/btteddy.uf2> **before** starting the installation!!!

     I have put together a guide for flashing the btt eddy [here](btteddy_flashing.md)